Aparup007/Expense-Tracker-/README.md

 ## 10. DSL:

-This created to simplify and streamline tasks within a specific domain by providing specialized syntax.
+This was created to simplify and streamline tasks within a specific domain by providing specialized syntax.
 In my case the DSL file is related to the project only.
 In this [DSL](https://github.com/Aparup007/One-Stop-Expense-Solution-MunimZ/blob/main/DSL.py) example, I created a DSLTransaction class that provides methods like payment, cash_transaction, and investment to create different types of financial transactions.

 ## 11. Functional Programming: